stella3d/st-blog/_posts/2020-11-07-unity-webgl-interop-buffers.md

 ---

 # Unity WebGL Interop - Buffers

-There's a lot of useful web APIs available in the browser

 _This article assumes some basic familiarity with Unity, C#, & JavaScript._

-`TODO STELLA - mention why you would want to do this in a generic way`
+There's a lot of useful web APIs available in the browser, which we might want to use in Unity.

 The [Unity documentation on interaction with browser scripting](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html) covers the basics of passing strings & primitive types between C# & JS, and mentions in passing how to handle arrays.
 I recommend reading it first if you haven't.